-- Duration Directors should be appointed on a regular time basis, with a preference for terms that, in principle, do not exceed four years.
-However GIAM will take into account local market best practice, allowing for longer mandates, or supporting more frequent elections. - Multiple directorships Board members should have sufficient time to perform their functions and responsibilities to protect shareholders' interests.
+Duration - Directors should be appointed on a regular time basis, with a preference for terms that, in principle, do not exceed four years.
+However GIAM will take into account local market best practice, allowing for longer mandates, or supporting more frequent elections.

+Multiple directorships - Board members should have sufficient time to perform their functions and responsibilities to protect shareholders' interests.
 In particular, executive directors should maintain sufficient availability to deal with unexpected circumstances such as (without limitation) an acquisition, a merger, a takeover or a crisis situation.

-As a general principle, a director is deemed to have insufficient time when he/she failed to attend at least 75% of its scheduled board/committee meeting, without adequate justification.
+As a general principle, a director is deemed to have insufficient time when they failed to attend at least 75% of its scheduled board/committee meeting, without adequate justification.
 However, a high number of external directorships can limit the ability of the director to effectively purport his/her duty.
 As a consequence, GIAM will adopt a rigorous assessment of the candidate's time availability if the number of external mandates covered by him/her exceeds the following limits referred to listed companies:

-- executive directors: one non-executive directorships and none executive directorships outside the same group; - non-executive directors: four non-executive directorships and none executive directorships outside the same group; - Chairman of the Board: two non-executive directorships and none executive directorships outside the same group, provided that any chairmanship of boards and/or committees will be counted as two non- executive directorships. - Board membership Boards should be adequately sized to ensure the appropriate balance of expertise and diversity but not too wide to avoid detriment to efficiency.
-GIAM will evaluate the size of the board taking into account recommendation of the board of directors and/or the nomination committee, considering also the rationale provided by the company for any deviation from the practice observable in the country and/or the business where the company operates.
-In general, GIAM considers a board appropriately sized when it is composed of, excluding possible non-voting members, at least seven and no more than fifteen members (or, in case of a financial issuer with a one tier model, 18 members), as having too many directors may dilute their responsibility. - Diversity GIAM is committed to leverage diversity to create long-term value, to be innovative and sustainable for all stakeholders.
-GIAM promotes diversity at corporate bodies level (i.e. in terms of gender, age, seniority of office, educational and professional background, ethnicity and nationality), also encouraging wider gender diversity, with at least 1/3 of the board composed of the less represented gender.
-In case of lower representation, GIAM will in principle support the candidate to non-executive directorship belonging to the less represented gender, subject however to an assessment on the candidate's profile (e.g. absence of concerns on candidate's experience, independence of the board, time commitment). - Board Committees Boards of the issuers should establish specialized committee responsible for those matters where conflicts of interest are likely to arise (with particular regard to audit, nomination and executives' remuneration), composed by non-executive directors, the majority of which to be independent and chaired by an independent director.
+- executive directors: one non-executive directorships and none executive directorships outside the same group; - non-executive directors: four non-executive directorships and none executive directorships outside the same group; - Chairman of the Board: two non-executive directorships and none executive directorships outside the same group, provided that any chairmanship of boards and/or committees will be counted as two non- executive directorships.

+Board membership - Boards should be adequately sized to ensure the appropriate balance of expertise and diversity but not too wide to avoid detriment to efficiency.
+GIAM will evaluate the size of the board taking into account the recommendation of the board of directors and/or the nomination committee, considering also the rationale provided by the company for any deviation from the practice observable in the country and/or the business where the company operates.
+In general, GIAM considers a board appropriately sized when it is composed of, excluding possible non-voting members, at least seven and no more than fifteen members (or, in case of a financial issuer with a one tier model, 18 members), as having too many directors may dilute their responsibility.

+Board Committees - of investee companies should be chaired by an independent Chair and composed mainly by non-executive directors.
+Boards of investee companies should establish specialized committee responsible for those matters where conflicts of interest are likely to arise.
+Companies should establish at least a majority independent nomination committee, and a fully independent audit committee, a remuneration committee majority independent and without the participation of beneficiaries.
 GIAM positively evaluates the creation of a specialized committee overseeing the management of material ESG factors and risks.
+The duties and membership of board's committees should be fully disclosed.

+4.2.3 Remuneration

-The duties and membership of board's committees should be fully disclosed. - Remuneration policy - General Principles Issuers should adopt a remuneration policy for members and key managers consistent with industry best practices, taking into account issuer's performance and effective contributions by directors to support companies' long- term value creation.
-In particular, an adequate remuneration structure should align the interest of the management with those of shareholders into a sustainable long-term company's growth; moreover, as issuers' operations have an impact on a wide range of stakeholders, GIAM will positively evaluate remuneration policies which include into the remuneration structure non-financial performance criteria, including, targets related to effective management of material ESG factors and risks.
+General Principles - Investee companies should adopt a remuneration policy for members and key managers consistent with industry best practices, taking into account the Company's performance and effective contributions by directors to support companies' long- term value creation.
+In particular, an adequate remuneration structure should align the interest of the management with those of shareholders into a sustainable long-term company's growth; moreover, as investee companies' operations have an impact on a wide range of stakeholders, GIAM will positively evaluate remuneration policies which include into the remuneration structure non-financial performance criteria, including, targets related to effective management of material ESG factors and risks.